redislabs-training/ru204/README.md

 You should expect to see output similar to the following:

 ```
+Connecting to Redis at redis://localhost:6379/
+Deleting any existing JSON documents for RU204.
+Dropping any existing search index.
+Creating search index.
+Loading JSON files from data/books.
+Stored book In Real Life at key ru204:book:3721.
+Stored book Lines of Departure at key ru204:book:729.
+...
+Lots more loading of books...
+...
 Stored book Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch at key ru204:book:28376.
 Stored book Johannes Cabal and the Blustery Day: And Other Tales of the Necromancer at key ru204:book:35.
 Stored book Eternity's Wheel at key ru204:book:182.